The Ring of Brodgar

 In light of the discoveries at the Ness of Brodgar complex, the long-held notion that a single, elite individual or group was responsible for the construction of the Ring of Brodgar has to be questioned.

-Just as we suspect the Ness was a meeting place – a location where people gathered from all over Orkney and perhaps beyond – the same may be true for the ring.
+Just as we suspect the Ness was a meeting place – a location where people gathered from all over Orkney and perhaps beyond – the same may be true for the stone circle.

-And just as the Ness site was an ever-changing, evolving site for centuries, perhaps we should stop looking at the stone circle as the result of a single construction event.
+And just as the Ness site was an ever-changing, evolving site for centuries, perhaps we should stop looking at the stone circle as the end result of a single, planned construction event.

 Constant change